TIVWP/tivwp-dm-development-manager/readme.txt

 == Description ==

+**NOTE:** The current version of the TIVWP-DM plugin was released mostly for educational purposes.

+I appreciate your comments and ideas.
+Please see the [TIVWP-DM Development Manager's GitHub repo](https://github.com/TIVWP/tivwp-dm) for **additional files showing how to setup Travis-CI/PHPUnit for automatic testing**.

-TIVWP-DM Development Manager is a plugin for WordPress developers.
+**TIVWP-DM Development Manager** is a plugin for WordPress developers.
 Its main features are:

 * Prompts to automatically install and activate popular development plugins from the WordPress repository
 * Allows to activate / deactivate those plugins in bulk - with a single admin menu click or automatically, according to the wp-config settings

-For complete information, please see [TIVWP-DM Development Manager's GitHub repo](https://github.com/tivnet/tivwp-dm).

 = 3rd Party Software Used =